How Does a Vascular and General Surgeon Become the Inventor Of Digital Video Laryngoscopy?

 It is the story of recognizing that sometimes, the biggest breakthroughs come not from new knowledge, but from seeing old problems in a completely new way.

-What began with a question in a moment of crisis became a transformation in medical practice.
+What began with a question in a moment of crisis became a transformation in difficult airway management.